MicrosoftDocs/entra-docs/docs/identity/monitoring-health/tutorial-configure-log-analytics-workspace.md

 ## Add a query to a workbook template

-This procedure shows how to add a query to an existing workbook template.
-The example is based on a query that shows the distribution of conditional access success to failures.
+You can add Kusto queries to your workbook.
+The example is based on a query that shows the distribution of successful and failed sign-ins with applied Conditional Access policies.
+The least privileged role to create or update a workbook is the **Security Administrator** role.

-1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Reports Reader](../../identity/role-based-access-control/permissions-reference.md#reports-reader).

 1. Browse to **Identity** > **Monitoring & health** > **Workbooks**.